brentley/ecsworkshop/content/secrets/secrets-manager/setup.md

 weight: 15
 ---

-Inside your Cloud9 environment, clone the repository
+Inside the Cloud9 environment, clone the repository:

 ```
 cd ~/environment